thycotic/dsv-docs/product/dynamic-secrets/iaas/msgraph/azure-sp.md

     ![](../../images/subscription.png "subscription")

-## Add appRole in root application or any application
+## Add appRole in Root Application or Any Application

 In the [Azure Dynamic Secrets](../azure/index.md) section, we discuss DSV using an "existing service principal" vs DSV creating a "temporary service principal".
-This is guidance on creating an existing service principal in the Azure portal.
-In the case of the temporary service principal, no guidance in Azure is needed because DSV creates them.
+This is guidance on creating an **existing service principal** in the Azure portal.
+In the case of the **temporary service principal**, no guidance in Azure is necessary because DSV will create them.

 > **NOTE:** Any existing or new application can be used in place of the base service principal.

 1. Go to the [Microsoft Azure portal](https://portal.azure.com) and login.
 1. Go to **Azure Active Directory**.
-1. Click **App registrations** and select application to add a new appRole or to pick an existing appRole.
+1. Click **App registrations** and then **Create App Role** to create a new one, or select an existing appRole.
 1. Take note of the **ID**.
 That is the DSV Dynamic Secret `appRoleId` parameter.

     ![](../../images/msgraphapprole.png "graph app role")